Core Classlist Requirements

 6. Other Breed Classes.

-Collectability Classes
+Collectibility Classes

-If you choose to offer separate OF classes judged solely on collectibility/rarity (i.e., Decorator, Woodgrain, Pearl, etc.) these will now be counted as NAN qualifiers.
+If you choose to offer separate OF classes judged solely on collectibility/rarity (i.e., Decorator, Wood-grain, Pearl, etc.) these will now be counted as NAN qualifiers.
 Note that no ANIMALS classes will count as NAN qualifiers, as seen below.

 The NAN show will offer separate Halter classes for these types of OF models, if entries warrant them.
 There is a special box on the NAN entry form to note if a model is to be placed in a collectible class rather than breed.
 (Entrants will have to chose one or the other for each OF model shown at NAN.)
 Please note that traditional "Collector's Classes" where a GROUP of models is judged as ONE entry are not eligible for NAN qualification.

-Halter Classes NOT Allowed as NAN Qualifiers
+Halter Classes NOT Allowed as NAN-qualifiers

 Important Note Regarding Performance Judging